 Therefore, a crucial part of long term fostering is the matching process.
 Our Placement Officers will gather as much information about the child, and will work together with you and your supervising social workers to ensure that the best match is found for the child.

-When I am Ready Scheme
+When I am Ready Scheme:

-When I am Ready is a new initiative for young people to remain in the care of their foster carer post 18.
-Fostering usually continues until the young person is 18 years old, as of April 2016 young people in Wales will have the option to stay with their existing foster carer.
-This will be discussed as part of the planning for independence and only where foster carers are also in agreement.
+When I am Ready is a new initiative for young people to remain in the care of their foster parent post 18.
+Fostering usually continues until the young person is 18 years old, as of April 2016 young people in Wales will have the option to stay with their existing foster parent.
+This will be discussed as part of the planning for independence and only where foster parents are also in agreement.
 Young people will also be able to request a When I am Ready placement if they are in residential care, the local authority will be responsible for identifying a suitable carer before the young person reaches their 18th birthday.

 For further information about When I am Ready placements please see the link below: